ska-sa/katgpucbf/doc/fgpu.design.rst

 assembly (OpenCL C has an equivalent function).

-Fine delays are computed using the `sincospi` function, which saves both a multiplication by π and a range reduction.
+Fine delays are computed using the `sincospi` function, which saves both a multiplication by :math:`\pi` and a range reduction.

 Coarse delays
 ^^^^^^^^^^^^^